pioio/ezcli/README.md

 Save time - create snappy, powerful, and reusable CLI interfaces from simple Python functions.

-Navigate & use your task with ease, also in large projects -- tags, search, imports, aliases, namespace, groups!
+Navigate & use your task with ease, also in large projects:
+- tags, search, external imports, aliases, namespaces and hierarchical groups!

 Manage and automate task of any project (not only Python)!

 ## Quickstack
-Install: `pip install taskcli`
+`pip install taskcli`

 Then, all you need is a `tasks.py` file with a single simple function:
 ```